Dog Days at Theatre503

 Eventually the play moves in a twisted, Tales of the Unexpected sort of dark direction as things unravel, and there are plenty of prolonged, uncomfortable moments along the way.
 Hulley always maintains a sense of humour too and even if the play suffers from its dull domestic setting at times, there is a great deal to be admired in her debut play.

-Dog Days is on at Theatre503 until 22nd March 2014, for further information or to book visit here.
+Dog Days is at Theatre503 until 22nd March 2014.
+For further information or to book visit the theatre’s website here.